usdot-jpo-ode/jpo-ode/README.md

 git clone https://usdot-jpo-ode@bitbucket.org/usdot-jpo-ode/jpo-ode-private.git
 ```

+---
-### Building and deploying the application
+### Build and Deploy the Application

-To build the application use maven command line.
+The ODE application uses the maven to manage builds.

 **Step 1**: Build the private repository artifacts
 Navigate to the root directory of the jpo-ode-private project: